 Clear expectations set during intake meetings help prevent future miscommunication that could delay hiring.
 One common mistake is relying too heavily on nice-to-have skills, which can exclude qualified applicants who may lack them.
 Identifying deal breakers can prevent hiring mismatches by setting non-negotiable criteria upfront.
 The consequences of bad hires and past hires can be expensive in terms of time and resources, and the impact worsens with seniority.
 You should expect that clear communication will lead to better hiring outcomes.

-Another common mistake is failing to regularly update the intake form.
+Another common mistake is neglecting to update the intake form regularly.
 This can lead to inconsistencies in candidate selection criteria and poor hiring decisions.
 To avoid these pitfalls, maintaining a well-defined and regularly updated recruiting intake form that aligns with the latest job market trends and organizational needs is crucial.

 Best Practices for Conducting Intake Meetings